wp-plugins/svg-support/readme.txt

 * Set custom css target class
 * **Extremely Simple To Use**

-= Note: =
-This plugin works up to WordPress v4.0 but after v3.9.2 the thumbnails do not display in the new media library grid view or modal window from the grid view.
-You can still see them in the list view of v4.0 (they are super small) and can see them perfectly when in the edit media screen from the list view.

-Apart from this, **all of the main functionality is still working**.
-I am working on a fix to display the thumbnails in the media library.

 = Usage =

 Firstly, install SVG Support (this plugin) and activate it.

 Once activated, you can simply upload SVG images to your media library like any other file.

-As an administrator, you can go to the admin settings page 'Settings' > 'SVG Support' and restrict SVG file uploads to administrators only and even define a custom class to target if you wish.
+As an administrator, you can go to the admin settings page 'Settings' > 'SVG Support' and restrict SVG file uploads to administrators only and even define a custom CSS class to target if you wish.

-Now, embed your SVG images just like you would a standard image with the addition of adding the class `"style-svg"` (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.<br />
+Now, embed your SVG images just like you would a standard image with the addition of adding (in text view) the class `"style-svg"` (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.
+You can also remove any other attributes from the tag and use CSS to manage the size.<br />
 For example:

 `<img class="style-svg" alt="alt-text" src="image-source.svg" />`